Arcana/node-dota2/README.md

 * `[gameMode]` Gamemode for the lobby` see [GameMode Enum](#Enums)(optional).
 * `[callback]` - optional callback` returns args: `err` response`.

 Sends a message to the Game Coordinator requesting to create a lobby.
-Provide a callback or listen for `practiceLobbyJoinResponse` for the Game Coordinator's response (Node:  GC seems to erroneously return `DOTA_JOIN_RESULT_ALREADY_IN_GAME`).
+Provide a callback or listen for `practiceLobbyCreateResponse` for the interpreted response.
 Requires the GC to be ready (listen for the `ready` event before calling).

 #### configPracticeLobby(options, [callback])
 * `options` A set of options to set.
 All are optional, but send at least one.